expresstechsoftware/.github/profile/README.md

 Our approach is not just about migration; it's about empowering small business owners with the tools and knowledge to manage their digital presence effectively.

 👩‍💻 Useful Resources
-To support our community, we have developed a range of resources:
+To support our community, we have developed a range of resources: our plugins has recieved a total of 30,000 downloads till date !
 Discord Integration: We're excited to share our latest development – Discord integrations!
 Now, stay connected and automate workflows seamlessly.

 Stay updated with our latest advancements and share your experiences with our community.